McCormick Family Foundation–Gilder Lehrman Institute History Scholarship Program at Marist University

 Summer Pre-College Discount for Affiliate School Students

-In partnership with the Gilder Lehrman Institute of American History (GLI), Marist is offering any students who attend an Affiliate School a 25% discount to attend our nationally recognized Summer Pre-College.
+In partnership with the Gilder Lehrman Institute of American History (GLI), Marist is offering any students who attend an Affiliate School a 25% discount to attend the university's nationally recognized Summer Pre-College.
 The discount can be applied to any academic program, from Business to Pre-Law.
 Email Chris Doyle at Chris.Doyle@marist.edu with any questions or for more information.